CBStanley12/calculator/README.md

 - [X] Functioning sign key *[±]* can be used to change the sign of the current input from positive to negative or vice versa
 - [X] Functioning percent key *[%]* can be used to perfrom percentage calculations ***(Note: This key functions as explained in [this Microsoft article by Raymond Chen circa 2008](https://devblogs.microsoft.com/oldnewthing/20080110-00/?p=23853))***
 - [X] Implement history component, that can be toggled, to display previous calculations and allow user to clear history
+- [X] Save and retrieve calculator history in localStorage

 ### To-Do:
-- [ ] Limit length of user input to avoid display overflow
-- [ ] Option for user to toggle between themes such as light and dark mode
+- [ ] User can toggle between themes such as light and dark mode

 ## Demonstrations
 <details>